NickG-Math/Mackey/README.md

 # Mackey
 A project for computing the RO(G) homology of a point.

-The doxygen documention is available <a href="docs/html/index.html">here</a>
+Please click <a href="docs/html/index.html">this</a> for a user-guide and the doxygen-produced documentation.